Haru Urara (Umamusume: Pretty Derby): Reception

 Haru Urara has received generally positive reception, developing a strong fan following and a cosplay scene.
 Following the English release of Umamusume, she became popular on English social media.
 Den Fami Nico Gamer staff noted that both English and Japanese players showed interest in helping her win a race.
 She is among the most popular characters for English players of the game.
 The character was also the subject of memes, becoming a symbol among fans for never giving up.
 Game Watch writer Nikkata found her design "majestic", though mainly praised her personality, particularly how positive, innocent, and pure she was.
 They enjoyed one of her songs, stating that while it is fairly different from Haru Urara's personality, they appreciated the gap between her singing and her normal personality, stating that it made them like her more.

 Due to her popularity with Umamusume fans following the video game's global release, the real horse experienced an increase in popularity herself.
-This was seen on social media websites such as X (formerly Twitter), where content about the horse suddenly began getting more engagement following the global release.
+This was seen on social media websites such as Twitter/X, where content about the horse suddenly began getting more engagement following the global release.
 After a service was promoted to purchase ryegrass for the real horse's consumption on social media following the English release, the service reported a significant outpouring of support, totaling 2340 kilograms as of July 18, 2025.
 The service stated that this was more than they should ship at a time, and commented that this showed the love for horses across the world.
 The volume of donations caused the website to crash.
 The event elicited a series of fan art depicting the character with an abundance of ryegrass.
 After the passing of the real-world Haru Urara, many people created fan art of the character to pay their respects.
 Aftermath writer Nathan Grayson felt uncomfortable about the veneration of Haru Urara as a symbol of losing without giving up, stating that "[Haru Urara] suffered to make money for a bunch of different people, only to be declared an inspiration for never giving up despite her apparent desire to be doing anything else."
 He also considered the admiration of the horse by fans of the Umamusume character parasocial, believing that it may obscure the "wants and needs of real animals trapped in a broken system."